Background

-My first work after art school was a collection of approx 25x 8 1/2 x 11 copy paper drawings.
-I used black pen or marker, mounted them to stretched matching-size canvases, and exhibited them adjacent to each other like dominos.
+After art school, working out my NYC bathtub in the kitchen apartment, I focused more on drawing.
+My first realized work was a collection of twenty-five 8 1/2 x 11 copy paper drawings, using black pen or marker.
+They were mounted to stretched matching-size canvases, and exhibited adjacent to each other like dominos.
 It was a long series of actions/reactions.
-The work, "Drawings on a Domino Motif," was exhibited at UC Davis, and in hindsight the work feels prophetic of my lifelong interests as an artist.
+The work, "Drawings on a Domino Motif," was exhibited at UC Davis.

-Despite this body of exhibited, in my New York City studio, I still explored small “poor objects.”
-These objects, made out of scrap plastic, foam, wire, fabric, found wood, shared with the drawings an approachability, but were much lighter.
-They had a sprezzatura.
-At the time, however, I did not feel confident of their value.
-This is now the work I am focusing now.
+Despite the body of work I exhibited, I still explored ready made “poor” objects.
+These objects, made out of scrap plastic, foam, wire, fabric, found wood, wire hangers, shared with the drawings an approachability, but were much lighter.
+They had a sprezzatura, however, I did not feel confident of their value.
+Strangely, even though Feature gallery was home-base, I did not see the affinity with the amazing work of B. Wurtz.

 Ordinary materials.